tarunnaithani/VolumeMaximization/Readme.txt

 	For example, if buy orders were received as b1, b2 and b3 at same price P.
 	Then price P will have mapping to OrderEntry for b1 and internally b1 will contain link to b2 and similarly b2 will contain link to b3.

+	All prices are maintained as long based on normalization done by exchange

 Problem Simulation
 	VolumeMaximizerSimulation class runs as Java application in single thread and is responsible for running simulation